NoorahSmith/ViewCounter-d/README.md

 **Solutions:**
 - Check internet connection
 - Wait and retry (CDN may be temporarily down)
-- Bot automatically tries next source
+- Tester automatically tries next source
 - Falls back to direct connection if all sources fail

 #### Browser Launch Errors